Nootropics Expert

 Coluracetam is a fat-soluble racetam nootropic created by Mitsubishi Tanabe Pharma of Japan in 2005.
 It boosts your brain’s ability to convert choline to acetylcholine (ACh) through the high affinity choline uptake (HACU) process.
 Leading to better learning and memory.[ii]

-And Coluracetam increases the effectiveness of glutamate in your brain resulting in better focus and concentration.
+And Coluracetam increases the effectiveness of glutamate in your brain resulting in better focus and concentration, and other forms of cognitive enhancement such as preventing memory loss.

-Neurohackers use Coluracetam for the cognitive benefits mentioned above.
+Neurohackers use Coluracetam for the cognitive effects mentioned above.
 But prefer this racetam because it also enhances sound and color.

 Recommended dosage of Coluracetam is 20 – 80 mg per day.